mhostetter/galois/docs/basic-usage/array-creation.rst

 Class properties
 ----------------

-Certain class properties, such as :obj:`~galois.FieldArray.elements`, :obj:`~galois.FieldArray.units`, :obj:`~galois.FieldArray.primitive_elements`,
+Certain class properties, such as :obj:`~galois.FieldArray.elements`, :obj:`~galois.FieldArray.units`, :obj:`~galois.FieldArray.squares`,
-and :obj:`~galois.FieldArray.quadratic_residues`, provide an array of elements with the specified properties.
+and :obj:`~galois.FieldArray.primitive_elements`, provide an array of elements with the specified properties.

 .. tab-set::